-- 1. The Transportation Loan: This loan allows applicants to pay for transport to their place of final destinations in Canada. - 2.
-The Admissibility Loan: This loan allows applicants to pay for the medical exam they are required to have prior to their departure to Canada.
+This loan allows applicants to pay for the medical exam they are required to have prior to their departure to Canada and costs associated with their travel to Canada.

-Although the newcomer(s) are responsible for repaying the loans, the sponsoring group can add the full or partial cost of the travel loan into their budget.
+Although the newcomer(s) are responsible for repaying the loans, the sponsoring group can add the full or partial cost of the Admissibility loan into their budget.
 It can be easier for the sponsoring group to fundraise to cover the cost than for the refugees/newcomers to pay it off themselves.
 Most refugees/newcomers that are sponsored to come to Canada have a very limited budget both during the sponsorship period as well as directly after.
 However, helping the newcomer(s) to pay off their loans is not a requirement for sponsoring groups.